Lansdowne station (SEPTA)

 Lansdowne station is a SEPTA railway station in Lansdowne, Pennsylvania.
 It serves the Media/Wawa Line.
 The station was originally built in 1880 by the Pennsylvania Railroad.
 In 2013, this station saw 313 boardings and 394 alightings on an average weekday.
-It is located at Scottdale Road & South Lansdowne Avenue, Lansdowne, PA 19050 and has an 89-car parking lot.
+It is located at Scottdale Road and South Lansdowne Avenue and has an 89-car parking lot.

 Station layout

 Lansdowne has two low-level side platforms.